hdShang/arxiv-daily/docs/cs-CV/2025-05-20/papers/250514654v1-beyond-words-multimodal-llm-knows-when-to-speak.md

 ---
 layout: default
-title: Beyond Words: Multimodal LLM Knows When to Speak
+title: "Beyond Words: Multimodal LLM Knows When to Speak"
 ---

 # Beyond Words: Multimodal LLM Knows When to Speak